yasser.png

 Biography

 Prof. Yasser El-Batawy is a highly accomplished academic with expertise in optoelectronics.
 He earned his B.Sc. in Electronics and Electrical Communications Engineering from Cairo University in 1996, followed by an M.Sc. in Engineering Physics from the same institution in 2000.
 In 2005, he completed his Ph.D. in Electrical and Computer Engineering at McMaster University in Canada, focusing on the "Modeling of High-Speed Photodetectors."
 He was a postdoctoral fellow in the ECE Department at McGill University, Canada, from 2005 to 2006.
 In 2006, he joined the Engineering Physics Department at the Faculty of Engineering, Cairo University, as an assistant professor and eventually achieved the rank of associate professor.
 In May 2022, he was promoted to full professor in Engineering Physics.
-His current research focuses on photodetectors, infrared sensing, photovoltaics, plasmonic photovoltaics, stochastic analysis of photonic devices, and photonic crystals.
+His current research focuses on high speed photodetectors, infrared sensing, photovoltaics, plasmonic photovoltaics, Quantum Dots, and stochastic analysis of photonic devices.

 Prof. Yasser has extensive experience teaching a wide range of undergraduate and graduate courses.
 He has designed, taught, and supervised courses such as Engineering Physics, Electric Circuits, Electromagnetic Fields, Solid-State Electronics, Optoelectronics, and Photovoltaics at various universities, including Cairo University, Nile University, Egyptian E-Learning University (EELU), and the Arab Academy for Science, Technology & Maritime Transport.
 Notably, he has developed an online platform for Engineering Physics courses at Nile University, in addition to the traditional classroom format, and oversees all associated laboratory work.